likt0r/wichteln/README.md

 2.  **Join**: Participants use the Share Link to join the group by entering their name.
 They get a unique, private link to view their dashboard.
 3.  **Draw**: Once everyone has joined, the Admin clicks the "Draw" button.
 4.  **Assign**: The system randomly shuffles the members and assigns each person a target.
-    *   *Algorithm*: It uses a circular assignment (A -> B -> C -> A) based on a shuffled list, ensuring no one draws themselves and everyone receives exactly one gift.
+    - _Algorithm_: It uses a circular assignment (A -> B -> C -> A) based on a shuffled list, ensuring no one draws themselves and everyone receives exactly one gift.
 5.  **Reveal**: Participants check their private dashboard to see who they need to buy a gift for.

 ### Tech Stack

 - **Framework**: Nuxt 3
 - **Database**: SQLite (via Drizzle ORM)
 - **Style**: Minimalist CSS

+## Configuration

+You can configure the database path using an environment variable:

+- `SQLITE_DB_PATH`: Path to the SQLite database file (default: `sqlite.db`)

 ---